maagnaa/java-bootcamp/README.md

 ### Streams and Lambda Expressions
 ** **THIS SECTION IS WIP AND NEEDS TO BE RESTRUCTURED TO BE A BIT MORE DIDACTIC** **

-Streams are wrappers around a data source, allowing us to operate with that data source and making bulk processing convenient and fast.
+Streams are wrappers around a data source, allowing us to operate with that data source and making bulk operations convenient and fast.

 A use case for streams is, for example, to do operations on an ArrayList without having to loop through said ArrayList explicitly.

-#### Use case example
+##### Use case example:
 Given the following class Filter:
 ```java
 import java.util.ArrayList;